invitepeople/slate/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Welcome to the InvitePeople API Docs!
+You can use the InvitePeople API to access your organization's data in InvitePeople.
 ---

 # Introduction